How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 1. This is a general-purpose full virtualizer for x86 hardware, it is targeted at server, desktop and embedded use.

-2. Share your clipboard between virtualized and host operating systems with help of this.
+2. Share your clipboard between virtualized and host operating systems with the help of this.

 3. As VMWare supports Windows, and Linux but not Mac, it, on the other hand, works with Mac, Windows and Linux computers.